 Plus, what happens if yet another machine breaks shortly after?

 Even new washing machines and dryers can wear down much earlier than expected after regular use.
 Many laundromat owners prefer to lease equipment rather than buy because, according to the Houston Chronicle, the latter option can cost upwards of $150,000, depending on the model’s sophistication.
 It often takes several days to repair a single machine, so it must be repaired right away if something breaks.
 The sight of an “Out of Order” sign on a machine could very well persuade customers to seek business elsewhere, and chances are, there’s another laundromat just a few miles away from your own.

 Companies like United Capital Source that have access to small business loans for laundromats have repeatedly proven that a couple of broken machines or a high down payment on a new location do not hinder but foster a laundromat’s growth.

-When it comes to fixing or replacing machines, two of the most appropriate funding programs are a standard business term loan and a working capital loan, which provides enough funding to cover typical monthly bills and all other operational fees.
+When fixing or replacing machines, two of the most appropriate funding programs are a standard business term loan and a working capital loan, which provides enough funding to cover typical monthly bills and all other operational fees.
 The latter plan is best for laundromats that count regular expenses as their biggest obstacles, while the former is meant for laundromats looking to spend much more on the repairs or replacements than they will on staying open.

 If your laundromat is receiving so much business that every single machine must be in top shape at all times, you might want to consider using a loan to attend a washer and dryer service school, which will teach you how to fix your own machines and how to spot problems ahead of time.
 You’ll save money from not having to hire a repair specialist every time something goes wrong.
 When a machine does need fixing, you’ll be able to take care of it right away and build a reliable reputation for your laundromat around town.